Lynda Day George: Life and career

-In 2021, George announced that she is ready to return to acting.
+In 2021, George announced that she was ready to return to acting.
+As of 2023, however, no new roles have been announced.

 Marriages

 She was first married to Joseph Pantano from 1963 to 1970, with one son, Nicky.
 She left Pantano to marry Christopher George.
-She was married to him from May 15, 1970, until his death on November 28, 1983, and they had one daughter, Casey.
+She was married to him from May 15, 1970, until his death on November 28, 1983, and they had one daughter, Krisinda Casey.
 They filed suit to have Nicky Pantano legally declared as Christopher's natural son.
-In 1990, Lynda George's third marriage was with actor and producer Doug Cronin, who died of cancer on December 4, 2010; they resided in Los Angeles and Gardiner, Washington.
+In 1990, Lynda George married actor and producer Doug Cronin, who died of cancer on December 4, 2010; they resided in Los Angeles and Gardiner, Washington.

 Memoir

 On January 17, 2020, during an interview with entertainment correspondent Ed Robertson of TV Confidential, George announced that she was collaborating with a biographer on a memoir centered on her acting career.
 The working title is Lynda Day George: A Hollywood Memoir.
+Her biographer co-author died in 2021, but in 2023 George said she is still resolved that the book will eventually be published, and that her agent is working on finding another co-author and a publisher.